 Because the Engineers could not develop the new engine to produce significantly better numbers, A-OHC was dropped.
 It was now clear that the Government would not be giving the company unlimited cash reserves and so the existing engine was left to soldier on for a while longer.

-However, lessons learned from the A-OHC programme were pressed into an even lower-cost and higher value project: A-Plus.
+However, lessons learned from the A-OHC programme were pressed into an even lower-cost and higher value project: the A-Plus engine.
 This would prove to be the Metro’s sole power unit from 1980 through to its demise in 1991, but would still produce more than effective performance and economy figures when used in the car.
 Total cost of development: £30million.

 Styling: a vexed issue